Metais/EKhelper/README.md

 ![Trainer Select GUI](images/trainer_select.png)

 EKhelper contains 2 interfaces.
-The first is the trainer select interface where you can choose from all possible encounters.
+The first is the trainer select interface where you can choose from all possible encounters (see image above).
 An option to reload your save also helps not having to restart the application whenever you update your team.
+The second is the battle analysis interface (see image below).

 ![Battle GUI](images/battle.png)